-In section Section 2.1, we introduce the quadtree structure, its definition and complexity, the recursive construction scheme and a standard application are presented.
-It has applications in mesh generation as shown in Section 2.3, 2.4, 2.5.

-A natural generalization of the one-dimensional search tree to k dimensions is shown in Section 2.2.
+In Section 2.1, we introduce the quadtree structure.
+Its definition and complexity, the recursive construction scheme and a standard application are presented.
+Quadtrees and octrees have applications in mesh generation as shown in Section 2.3, 2.4, 2.5.
+A natural generalization of the one-dimenional search tree to k dimensions is shown in Section 2.2.
 The k-d-tree is efficient for axis-parallel rectangular range queries.

-The quadtree description was adapted from de Berg et al.13 and the k-d-tree introduction was taken from Klein.38
+The quadtree description was adapted from de Berg et al.23 and the k-d-tree introduction was taken from Klein.55